Chapter 1: Problem 24

 Get started for free

-a) In how many ways can the letters in VISITING be arranged? b) For the arrangements of part (a), how many have all three I's together?
+a) In how many ways can the letters in UNUSUAL be arranged? b) For the arrangements in part (a), how many have all three U's together? c) How many of the arrangements in part (a) have no consecutive U's?

 What do you think about this solution?